-The true-score results for FM+ER and DM+ER algorithms are shown in Fig. 11(a) and 11(b), respectively.
+The True-Score results for FM + ER and DM + ER algorithms are shown in Figure 11(a) and Figure 11(b), respectively.
 As expected, the accuracy of the algorithms decreases with decrease in sampling rate.
-However, the algorithms demonstrate robust performance despite sampling, achieving more than 50% of the true score even with a low sampling rate of 1 out of every 100 packets.
-The false score with the low sampling rate, however, led the DM + ER to announce one false iceberg as shown in Fig. 12.
-Though not presented, the false score for FM + ER algorithm has only been slightly less than DM + ER.
+However, the algorithms demonstrate robust performance despite sampling, achieving more than 50% of the True-Score even with a low sampling rate of 1 out of every 100 packets.
+The False-Score with the low sampling rate, however, led the DM+ER to announce one false iceberg as shown in Figure 12.
+Though not presented, the False-score for FM+ER algorithm has only been slightly less than DM+ER.

-We finally present a comparison of rule-set sizes for the proposed algorithms in the distributed setting as shown in Fig. 13.
-As expected, the $\mathrm{DM} + \mathrm{ER}$ algorithm was able to have a more stable rule-set size as compared to the FM + ER algorithm.

-Fig. 13.
-Rule-set size comparison.

-The question on which algorithm to utilize for distributed measurements is again dependent on the choice of platform, with ${\rm DM}+{\rm ER}$ a more suitable candidate for fast but limited hardware-based rule-matching engines such as BURAQ and ${\rm FM}+{\rm ER}$ being a better choice for more latency-relaxed software environments.
+We finally present a comparison of rule-set sizes for the proposed algorithms in the distributed setting as shown in Figure 13.
+As expected, the DM + ER algorithm was able to have a more stable rule-set size as compared to FM + ER algorithm.
+The question on which algorithm to utilize for distributed measurements is again dependent on the choice of platform, with DM + ER a more suitable candidate for fast but limited hardware based rule-matching engines such as BURAQ and FM + ER being a better choice for more latency relaxed software environments.